MJSchut/PyRoPy/Python27/README.txt

 accepted without error.
 On some systems, e.g. older SGI compilers, it is essential for performance (specifically when compiling ceval.c, which has more basic blocks than the default limit of 1000).
-If the warning bothers you, edit the Makefile to remove "-Olimit 1500" from the OPT variable.
+If the warning bothers you, edit the Makefile to remove_creature "-Olimit 1500" from the OPT variable.

 If you get failures in test_long, or sys.maxint gets set to -1, you